bpgodsil/sql-chinook-project/README.md

 # Chinook Music Store SQL Project

 This project explores customer music genre preferences using the Chinook database, a fictional dataset of digital music sales.
-The goal is to demonstrate intermediate SQL skills, exploratory analysis, and communication of data insights.
+The goal is to demonstrate SQL skills, exploratory analysis, and communication of data insights.

 ## Project Structure

-- `ChinookSQLProject.ipynb` - the Jupyter notebook containing the SQL analysis and visualizations
+- `notebooks/ChinookSQLProject.ipynb` - the Jupyter notebook containing the SQL analysis and visualizations
-- `ChinookSQLProject.html` - an HTML version of the Jupyter notebook that shows the content without needing to implement the code
+- `docs/ChinookSQLProject.html` - an HTML version of the Jupyter notebook that shows the content without needing to implement the code
-- `input/` - contain a `.png` image used in the notebook
+- `input/` - contains a `.png` image used in the notebook
 - `README.md` - this file

 ## Summary of Analysis

-- Rock is the most popular genre globally, suggesting strong universal appeal.
+- Rock appears as the most popular genre in the sample data, suggesting broad appeal.
-- Country-specific preferences** were also found, suggesting the potential for localized marketing strategies.
+- Country-specific preferences were also found, suggesting the potential for localized marketing strategies.

 *Note: This is a technical exercise using a small, fictional dataset and is not intended to reflect real-world music trends.*